 Object Description

 A finely restrung Ancient Roman necklace composed of glass beads of different hues of light blue.
-The beads include cylindrical, discoid, and spherical, alternating in size.
-The necklace features a pendant-like drop formed from three large beads, and a hooped bead, through which the necklace is secured.
+The beads include cylindrical, discoid, and spherical shapes.
+Groups of smaller beads alternate with larger spherical and ovoid beads.
+The necklace features a pendant-like drop formed from three large beads, and a rectangular faience bead with perforations, through which the necklace is secured.
 Each bead is unique in translucency, texture, shape and size, which creates a mosaic-like impression.
 The necklace testifies to the popularity of glass ornaments across the Roman Empire.
 The necklace is finished with a gold-plated clasp (please be aware the clasp has not been professionally tied).

 Date: Circa 1st-3rd Century AD